 Small wonder many cadets end up working as waiters, security guards and even janitors.
 It’s an utter waste of human resources and parents’ hard-earned money.
 But who gives a hoot?
 There’s more where the lads came from.
 The government overseers of the factory even have a ‘bridging programme’ designed to encourage mechanical engineering students to shift to the maritime field.
 More fodder for the factory.

 Inevitably, mass production leads to a fall in product quality.
 Some of the factory’s foreign customers know this only too well.
 So they’ve made arrangements with the Production Department to put some of the boys on cadetship programmes to ensure quality.
 The scholarships and financial aid have resulted in tens of hundreds of fresh officer graduates getting employed but they have not raised the overall calibre of Filipino seafarer education.
-The situation isn’t all that dismal, however – thanks to some reputable schools, such as the John B Lacson Foundation Maritime University.

 It may not be obvious to outsiders but the seafarer factory has a Quality Control Department.
 Comprising this unit are the state agencies in charge of seafarers’ education, training and certification, all of which are hobbled by inefficiency and corruption.
 There’s a separate Post-Production Department made up of some 65 state-accredited training centres but only a handful do a proper job of polishing and upgrading the products churned out by the academies.
 The rest exist solely to make dough.